5l1v3r1/Sonarr-wiki/Backup-and-Restore.md

 2. Run Sonarr once to get the AppData directory location
 3. Stop Sonarr
 4. Extract the backup
-5. Delete the contents of the AppData directory
+5. Delete the config.xml & nzbdrone.db files
 6. Restore the files extracted from the zip
 7. Start Sonarr
 8. As long as the paths are the same, everything will pickup where it left off